SandeshRangreji/Pointer-Generator-Networks/README.md

 # Pointer-Generator-Networks
 A pipeline that summarizes text using a hybrid model of extractive and abstractive text summarization techniques.
+Implementation of the Pointer Generator Network in Tensorflow.